janvenstermans/culturelog-backend/README.md

 get one experience of logged in user: GET /experiences/{experienceId}

-update an experience of logged in user: GET /experiences/{experienceId} , body Json object Experience
+update an experience of logged in user: UPDATE /experiences/{experienceId} , body Json object Experience

 ## Docker configuration